 We came out of the bushes and the lake was before us and there were thousands of bird.
 A distant pink band of 2000+ Lesser Flamingos, a swathe of assorted terns included Whiskered, White-winged Black and Gull-billed and then masses of assorted waders.
 I realised for the first time that I should’ve brought a scope because I’m sure I missed a few species here, because the water levels were low and hence the birds were distant.
 You were not allowed to leave the tracks here to get nearer unfortunately.

 We drove to a part of the lake where we could get nearer to the birds, passing Zebras, Impalas, Wildebeests, Buffalos and two Giraffes.
 I could only estimate numbers of birds here and probably undercounted.
-The water birds included 500+ Great White Pelicans, 300+ Yellow-billed Storks, four Saddle-billed Storks, a Marabou Stork, three African Spoonbills, six Hamerkops, five Squacco Herons, a Black Heron, an Intermediate Egret, three Little Egrets, 70+ Glossy Ibises, 20+ Sacred Ibises, two Spur-winged Geese, 10+ Egyptian Geese, two very close Hottentot Teals, 10+ Red-billed Teal, 20+ African Jacanas, seven Black Crakes, nine Common Moorhens and a Purple Swamphen.
+The water birds included 500+ Great White Pelicans, 300+ Yellow-billed Storks, four Saddle-billed Storks, a Marabou Stork, three African Spoonbills, six Hamerkops, five Squacco Herons, a Black Heron, an Intermediate Egret, three Little Egrets, 70+ Glossy Ibises, 20+ Sacred Ibises, two Spur-winged Geese, 10+ Egyptian Geese, two very close Hottentot Teals, 10+ Red-billed Teal, 20+ African Jacanas, seven Black Crakes, nine Common Moorhens and an African Swamphen.
 Little Egrets, Saddle-billed Storks and Black Heron were trip ticks.
 The tern flock here contained at least two summer-plumaged adult White-winged Black Terns.
 Waders here included seven LONG-TOED LAPWINGS, Black-winged Stilts, Avocets, Crowned Lapwings, Wood Sandpiper, Sanderlings, Spur-winged Plovers and a Common Sandpiper.
 Two Hippos sat in the middle of them all and an adult African Fish Eagle watched over the proceedings.
 A flock of 15+ Wattled Starlings were new and 20+ White-backed Vultures squabbled over the last remains of a Wildebeest.